 Legal basis:

 The Statistics Act (280/04) is the general act for the National Statistical Service (NSS).
 It contains the principles for the data collection, processing, and dissemination of official statistics.
-The act defines the roles of statistical authorities (Statistics Finland, Customs, National Institute for Health and Welfare, and Tike, Information Centre of the Ministry of Agriculture and Forestry) and other authorities producing statistics.
-The Statistics Finland Act (48/1992) states that Statistics Finland (SF) shall provide for the general development of official statistics in collaboration with other central government authorities.
+The act defines the roles of statistical authorities (Statistics Finland, Customs, National Institute for Health and Welfare, Natural Resources Institute Finland and other authorities producing statistics.
+The Statistics Finland Act (48/1992 not available in english) states that Statistics Finland (SF) shall provide for the general development of official statistics in collaboration with other central government authorities.

 The aim of the NSS is to produce official statistics, Official Statistics of Finland (OSF).
 European law (especially the Regulation of the European Parliament and of the Council on European statistics (EC) No 223/2009) applies to a large portion of OSF.